karatelabs/karate/README.md

 `read()` is a JavaScript function that is automatically available when Karate starts.
 It takes the name of a file as the only argument.

-By default, the file is expected to be in the same folder (package) as the JUnit test-class.
+By default, the file is expected to be in the same folder (package) as the *.feature file.
 But you can prefix the name with `classpath:`.
 Prefer `classpath:` when a file is expected to be heavily re-used all across your project.
 And yes, relative paths will work.